raspberrypi/picotool/README.md

 `seal` allows you to sign and/or hash a binary to run on RP2350.

-By default, it will just sign the binary, but this can be configured with the `--hash` and `--no-sign` arguments.
+By default, it will just add an embedded block to the end containing a relative load map, thus sealing the binary.
+The `--hash` and `--sign` arguments can be passed to include an hash and a signature; `--major`, `--minor` and `--rollback` can be passed to include a version; and `--clear` or `--pin-xip-sram` can be passed to add load map items.

 Your signing key must be for the _secp256k1_ curve, in PEM format.
 You can create a .PEM file with: